MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/traceability/traceability-integration-scm.md

 ## Configure Supply Chain Management

 You must set up your Supply Chain Management system to record batch/serial numbers for raw materials and finished goods.
-The following table summarizes the configuration settings you should be using.
+The following procedure summarizes the configuration settings you should be using.

 1. Set up a number sequence code for *Product component match ID*.

     1. Go to **Inventory management** \> **Setup** \> **Inventory and warehouse management parameters** and open the **Number sequences** tab.
     1. Set up a number sequence code for *Product component match ID*.

 1. Enable tracked components for bills of materials.

     1. Go to **Inventory management** \> **Setup** \> **Inventory and warehouse management parameters** and open the **Bills of materials** tab.
     1. Set **Enable tracked components** to *Yes*.

 1. Add the *Tracked components* action to relevant areas of the production floor execution interface.

     1. Go to **Production control** \> **Setup** \> **Manufacturing execution** \> **Configure production floor execution**.
     1. Select a relevant configuration and, from the Action Pane, select **Design tabs**.
 Add the *Tracked components* action to each relevant tab and toolbar.
 Repeat this step for each relevant configuration.